 BETWEEN THE TWO COUNTRIES

-Equipped with your audio guide available in three languages, you will pass through seven decades of very tormented history, while listening to dozens of people, either anonymous or identified, and speaking their own language, tell you about these border provinces’ complex history.
+With your audio-guide, available in three languages, you will go through seven decades of a very tormented history.
+You will hear the voices of dozens of people, either anonymous or identified, speaking their own languages.
+These witnesses of the complex history of these regions at the border will tell you about their own experience.

 THE WAR IN ALSACE MOSELLE

 Next you enter into a small space.
-Hitler is barking: On 1st September 1939, the German army enters Poland.
+Hitler is barking: On 1st September 1939, the German army invaded Poland.

 You enter the train station of a reconstructed village.
 On the wall you see tourism posters as well as evacuation orders.
 You settle into a train car filled with suitcases and personal effects.
 A projection appears on the compartment wall, presenting the images of the evacuation of 611,000 Alsatians and people from Moselle towards the Southwest of France.
 On the other side of the train, a hallway leads to the depths of a Maginot Line fort.
-White walls along which electrical lines run, tracks on the floor, dormitories, armoured doors…
+Now, you see white walls with electric cables, railway on the floor, dormitories and bulletproof doors…

 THE DE-FRANCISATION OF ALSACE-MOSELLE

 In this passage, street signs are hung on the wall, first with French names, and then renamed in German.
 On the ceiling you see flags that, one after the other, change from the tricolour stripes of the French flag to the Swastika…